P3Modding/p3modding.github.io/src/towns/bath-house.md

 Every town with a bathhouse has 4 councillors which can be bribed.

 ### Attendance
-Between 0 and 4 bribable councillors are present in the bath house.
+Between 0 and 4 bribable councillors attend the bath house.
 The bath house panel has an array of attendance selection timestamps at offset `0xd4`, whose entries denote when the attendance in a given town will be updated.
 These timestamps are updated to `now + 0x100` when
 - the bath house window is closed.